torokrolf/homelab/17-Errors/README.md

 <a name="hw-m70q"></a>

 **Problem**:
-- The internal network card of the M70q randomly dropped the connection.
+- The M70q's built-in network card randomly dropped the connection.

 **Solution**:
-- Using a TP-Link UE330 external USB-to-Ethernet adapter for stable connectivity.
+- Using a TP-Link UE330 external USB adapter for stable network access.

 ---